autonomouslogic/eve-esi-proxy/Readme.md

 # EVE ESI Proxy
-An HTTP proxy specifically designed for the [ESI API](https://esi.evetech.net/ui/) [EVE Online](https://www.eveonline.com/).
+An HTTP proxy specifically designed for the [ESI API](https://esi.evetech.net/ui/) for [EVE Online](https://www.eveonline.com/).

 _This project is currently in development.
-See the [First version](https://github.com/autonomouslogic/eve-esi-proxy/milestone/1) milestone for progress._
+See the [First version](https://github.com/autonomouslogic/eve-esi-proxy/milestone/1) milestone for progress.
+Contributions welcome._

 ## Features
-There are many things you have to keep in mind when working with the ESI, many of which are handled automatically by the proxy, so you can get on with writing your application and not worry about the minutiae that is the ESI:

 * **Cache responses** to disk to improve request times and reduce load on the ESI itself
 * _More planned, see milestone_

+These are all things you have to do when working with the ESI.
+Using this proxy means you can get on with writing your application and not worry about the minutiae of ESI lore.

 ## Usage
 The proxy is easily run from Docker: